 |Temperament:||Protective, friendly, confident, brave, energetic, cheerful, hardy|

-You can mistake a Black Russian Terrier with a Giant Schnauzer because they have a look-alike body outline and similar long beards and mustache.
+You can mistake a Black Russian Terrier for a Giant Schnauzer because they have a look-alike body outline and similar long beards and mustache.

-The Black Russian Terrier is a working canine who would do everything to protect and guard a home, business and still be friendly enough to play with the family’s children.
+The Black Russian Terrier is a working canine who would do everything to protect and guard a home or business and still be friendly enough to play with the family’s children.

 Also known as Blackies or the “Black Pearls of Russia,” these terriers are people-oriented, devoted to their families, and don’t shed much.